 - Mouse and keyboard: Space Gray Magic Keyboard with Numeric Keypad and Space Gray Magic Mouse 2.

 - USB ports: Four USB 3 ports, Four Thunderbolt 3 (USB-C) ports.

 - Wireless: Wi-Fi 802.11ac Wi-Fi wireless networking IEEE 802.11a/b/g/n compatible and Bluetooth 4.2 wireless technology.

 This might just be the strongest computer that Apple ever released.

 This computer was designed with content creators in mind.
 It boasts a slick and slim all-in-one machine design.
 At just 0.2 inches thick, the Apple iMac Pro fits nicely on your desk without taking up much space.

-The screen is 27 inch, which is perfect for video editing, offering a lot in the way of screen real estate.
+The screen is 27 inch, which is perfect for video work, offering a lot in the way of screen real estate.

 Now, despite the compact design, what this machine has on the inside is what’s really impressive.
 You get 128GB of RAM, which is more than enough for your editing needs.

 Also, the Apple iMac Pro comes with an Intel Xeon W processor and an AMD Vega 64 graphics card.
-This means editing will be a breeze on this machine.
+This means editing with most video editing software will be a breeze on this machine.
 Think powerful!

 Of course, with this much horsepower, the cost is bound to be just as high.
 This is perhaps the biggest downside of the Apple iMac Pro.